DataDog/hiring-engineers/answers.md

 Thank you for taking the time to review my hiring exercise.
-I really enjoyed all the sections, got reacquainted with some tools such as Postman and learned a new one along the way – Vagrant.
+I really enjoyed all the sections and learned a new tool along the way – Vagrant.
 I especially got carried away with the APM section and ended up hosting my flask app on AWS with Nginx, uWSGI and an ec2 instance.
 More on that in section IV but if you would like to skip ahead, you can reach the web app at http://54.237.104.89/

 After this exercise I am very impressed and excited about a potential opportunity at Datadog.
 It is easy to see that the product is powerful, flexible, and easy to use.
 I was most impressed with the tools provided for developers/ users.
 The docs are functional and elegant while the generated scripts (for things like agent install) work flawlessly, just to name a couple of highlights.

 **Section I: Collecting Metrics**

-My host tags can be seen in this image
+I began with the basic Ubuntu 18 Vagrant box and quickly got to editing the config file.
+The host tags can be seen in this image

 ![Alt text](https://la-psql-zebra.s3.amazonaws.com/DD_host_tags.PNG).

-I choose to install PostgreSQL,a sample DVD rental collection and the Datadog Integration for Postgres.
+I choose to install PostgreSQL, a sample DVD rental collection, and the Datadog Integration for Postgres.
 This can be verified in Section II by viewing my dashboard.

 Here is my custom agent check, my_metric.py
 ```python